openbci-archive/OpenBCI_NodeJS/README.md

 The system path of the OpenBCI board serial port to open.
 For example, `/dev/tty` on Mac/Linux or `COM1` on Windows.

-**_Returns_** a promise, fulfilled by a successful serial connection to the board, containing the serial port object that was opened.
-The promise will be rejected at any time if the serial port has an 'error' or 'close' event emitted.
+**_Returns_** a promise, fulfilled by a successful serial connection to the board The promise will be rejected at any time if the serial port has an 'error' or 'close' event emitted.

 ### .debugSession()